bomonike/bomonike.github.io/odoo.md

    * https://www.odoo.com/documentation/17.0/administration/on_premise/packages.html
    <br /><br />

 1. Obtain and connect a blank USB hard drive for your rig.
-Format it with no password.
+1. Format it as "Ext".

    NOTE: On a Zimaboard, the 31.3 GB MMC/SD card onboard (mmcblk0) BJTD4R should not be used to run apps.

+1. Verify that the blank drive is formatted correctly (among all the drives and partitions connected to your system)

+   <pre>fdisk -l</pre>

+   The reponse should say ???

 1. Obtain the latest stable Debian (Linux) image for running on AMD64: